- Why WasGame of Thrones Filmed in Iceland?

 Although a popular and busy tourist attraction, the Game of Thrones cinematographers could not resist the dramatic beauty of the Almannagjá gorge, which sites beside Öxarárfoss waterfall.
 The cast and crew shot for three days here in the summer throughout the fourth season, keeping the tourists at bay and making the most of this epic landmark.

-On screen, the site was transformed into the narrow passage leading to The Bloody Gate, an ancient fortification guarding the entrance to the formidable Eyrie.
+On-screen, the site was transformed into the narrow passage leading to The Bloody Gate, an ancient fortification guarding the entrance to the formidable Eyrie.
 Both Stark sisters make their way to the gate to reach their Aunt Lysa under very different circumstances.
 Sansa is accompanied by Littlefinger, Lord Petyr Baelish, in Episode Five, and Arya is taken there by the Hound, Sandor Clegane, as his prisoner in Episode Eight.

-The area is also used for a scene from the same season which features the wildlings; here, the newly betrayed Ygritte and Tormund Giantsbane are introduced to the cannibal Thenns as they make their way to Castle Black.
+The area is also used for a scene from the same season, which features the wildlings; here, the newly betrayed Ygritte and Tormund Giantsbane are introduced to the cannibal Thenns as they make their way to Castle Black.

-What follows is arguably one of the most intense altercations in the show, as two fan-favourites engage in an epic melee, culminating in Brienne's victory as she kicks the Hound off a cliff.
+What follows is arguably one of the most intense altercations in the show, as two fan-favorites engage in an epic melee, culminating in Brienne's victory as she kicks the Hound off a cliff.
 Seven separate locations in the Nesjavellir area were chosen to film this nail-biting battle.

 If you find yourself in the area during the milder months, go for a hike around the stunning Hengill mountain and see if you can spot any familiar backdrops.

-Although it is not possible to climb the same vantage point, you can visit the waterfall on ground level by walking to the bottom of the trail at Þingvellir and following the signs.
+Although it is not possible to climb the same vantage point, you can visit the waterfall on the ground level by walking to the bottom of the trail at Þingvellir and following the signs.

-Iceland is home the largest ice cap in Europe, Vatnajökull, and 11% of the country is covered by glaciers.
-These spectacular feats of nature draw thousands of guests to the country, whether they are looking to take a glacier hiking or snowmobiling tour, or else an excursion into the otherworldly space of a crystal blue ice cave in winter.
+Iceland is home to the largest ice cap in Europe, Vatnajökull, and 11% of the country is covered by glaciers.
+These spectacular feats of nature draw thousands of guests to the country, whether they are looking to take a glacier hiking or snowmobiling tour or else an excursion into the otherworldly space of a crystal blue ice cave in winter.

 The glaciers, however, can be harsh and unforgiving.
-Dramatic ridges, plunging crevasses, exposure to the elements and, of course, their freezing surfaces make them dangerous places to be for those without training, specialist equipment or an experienced guide.
+Dramatic ridges, plunging crevasses, exposure to the elements, and, of course, their freezing surfaces make them dangerous places to be for those without training, specialist equipment, or an experienced guide.
 As such, they perfectly matched the description of the cruel, icy lands described North of the Wall in A Song of Ice and Fire.